The Outcast: A Review of Wright and New York by Anthony Alofsin

 Wright’s best work came with small projects that hinted at the wider world.
 His career rejuvenated by the thirties, he found his groove with the Jacobs House of 1936, the first, and conceptually clearest, of his beautifully conceived “Usonian” houses.
 The Jacobs House was L-shaped in plan, with a flat roof and projecting end-walls that seemed to gesture toward the horizon.
 The Usonian houses were masterful, with not a single windowsill or door jam out of place.
 But since their coherence depended on Wright’s trademark horizontal line, they wouldn’t have worked in New York, a city forced into compliance with an unrelenting street grid and narrow building lots.

-Fran Leadon is Associate Professor of Architecture at City College, CUNY, and the author most recently of Broadway: A History of New York City in Thirteen Miles.
+Fran Leadon is Associate Professor of Architecture at City College, CUNY, and co-author of the AIA Guide to New York City, fifth edition.